 PENNY BLACK MUSIC (9/10)

-Entitled, How Do You Plead?, the debut took the Country & Americana world by storm.
+Entitled How Do You Plead? their debut took the Country & Americana world by storm.
 It garnered incredible critical acclaim, the debut single, “100,000 Words” became a BBC Radio 2 hit, while the album was hailed by Country Music People as the “best British country record ever!” and both The New York Daily News and American Songwriter placing it in their albums of the year in the USA

-Consequently the past 9 years has seen Michael devote most of his musical time to My Darling Clementine, with the release of 2 more successful studio albums (The Reconciliation 2013 and Still Testifying 2017) and also a song and story stage-play/album/audio book in collaboration with best selling crime writer Mark Billingham entitled The Other Half.
+Consequently the next 9 years saw Michael devote most of his musical time to My Darling Clementine, with the release of 2 more successful studio albums (The Reconciliation 2013 and Still Testifying 2017) and also a song and story stage-play/album/audio book in collaboration with best selling crime writer Mark Billingham entitled The Other Half.
 The show toured from 2015 to 2017, including a run at The Edinburgh Festival.
-The album of the same name features guest appearances from Graham Parker, The Brodsky Quartet and one of Britain’s finest actors, David Morrissey.
+The album of the same name featured guest appearances from Graham Parker, The Brodsky Quartet and one of Britain’s finest actors, David Morrissey.